ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-01-from-language-processing-to-language-modeling.md

 It is clear by now that more tokens do not mean better results.
 It only means more noise in the input, leading to increase in hallucinations in the output.
 From a pragmatic point of view, higher number of tokens only lead to high costs (LLM service providers charge per token).

-*Memory-efficient hybrid systems are smarter solutions.*
+💡💡*Memory-efficient hybrid systems are smarter solutions.*